asphalt-framework/asphalt-sqlalchemy/docs/testing.rst

 This document focuses on the latter approach and provides instructions for setting up your fixtures accordingly.

-The basic idea is to have a session level fixture which creates and engine and then makes a single connection, through which all the database interaction will happen during the testing session.
-Unless you're running SQLite, PostgreSQL or another RDBMS that supports transactional DDL, the fixture should first remove any previously created' tables.
+The basic idea is to have a session level fixture which creates an engine and then makes a single connection, through which all the database interactions will happen during the testing session.
+Unless you're running SQLite, PostgreSQL or another RDBMS that supports transactional DDL, the fixture should first remove any previously created tables.
 This ensures that even if the testing session was interrupted previously, the correct set of tables are always properly created.
 On back-ends where transactional DDL is supported, rolling back the session scoped connection's transaction will also roll